tprasadtp/protonvpn-docker/README.md

 > **Warning**
 >
 > - Script cannot validate if specified server is available under your plan.
-> Its user's responsibility to ensure that server specified is available
+> It is user's responsibility to ensure that server specified is available
 > under your subscription and supports required features, like P2P, Streaming etc.
 > Use `--p2p`, `--streaming`, `--secure-core` flags to enable client side validations.

 ## KillSwitch

 > **Warning**
 >
-> This Feature is experimental.
+> This Feature is experimental and is not covered by semver compatibility guarantees.

 Kill-Switch is not a hard kill-switch but more of an "internet" kill-switch.
 LAN addresses, Link-Local addresses and CGNAT(also Tailscale) addresses